Zoo of Correlation Inequalities in Holography and Beyond: Assumptions and Technical Tools

-\begin{definition}[Homology] Let \(A\) be a boundary subsystem and let \(U\subseteq\Sigma\) be a codimension 1 bulk \emph{subregion}. \begin{enumerate}[label=(\alph*)] \item We write \(U\sim A\) to mean that $\partial_\infty U=A$ and $\partial_\Sigma U$ is homologous to $A$ in the standard sense.
-That is, \(U\) is a codimension 1 bulk region whose only asymptotic boundary component is \(A\), and it is otherwise bounded by a closed bulk surface in \(\Sigma\).
+\begin{definition}[Homologous] Let \(A\) be a boundary subsystem and let \(U\subseteq\Sigma\) be a codimension-one bulk \emph{subregion}. \begin{enumerate}[label=(\alph*)] \item We write \(U\sim A\) to mean that $\partial_\infty U=A$ and $\partial_\Sigma U$ is homologous to $A$.
+That is, \(U\) is a codimension-one bulk region whose only asymptotic boundary component is \(A\), and it is otherwise bounded by a closed codimension two bulk surface in \(\Sigma\).